Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation

 We analytically prove that $\Q^{(L)}$ has an asymptotically non-vanishing rate $R(L)\coloneqq\nicefrac{K^{(L)}}{N^{(L)}}\xrightarrow{L\to\infty}\prod_{l=1}^{\infty}\nicefrac{K_{r_l}}{N_{r_l}}\geqq\nicefrac{1}{\eta_\infty}>0$ with a finite asymptotic overhead factor $\eta_\infty$.
-The overhead factor, i.e., the inverse of the rate, would diverge to infinity for the concatenated and topological codes used in the conventional fault-tolerant protocols.
+The overhead factor, i.e., the inverse of the rate, would diverge to infinity for the conventional concatenated and quantum LDPC codes, such as the surface code.
 By contrast, we numerically show $\eta_\infty<36$ in Fig.~\ref{fig:overhead}.
 Note that $\eta_\infty$ is not optimized here; e.g., the factor could be almost $1$ by starting the concatenations from $\Q_{r_{8}}$ rather than $\Q_3$.
-Significantly, even at lower concatenation levels $L\leqq4$, the advantage of $\Q^{(L)}$ over the $[[7^L,1,3^L]]$ concatenated $7$-qubit code in the overhead factor can be orders of magnitude.
+Even at lower concatenation levels $L\leqq4$, the advantage of $\Q^{(L)}$ over the $[[7^L,1,3^L]]$ concatenated $7$-qubit code in the overhead factor can be orders of magnitude.
 Nevertheless, both codes can suppress the logical error rate doubly exponentially as $L\to\infty$, as shown later with our threshold analysis.
-See Supplemental Information for detail of our construction and analysis.
+See Supplemental Information Section~B for details of our construction and analysis.